 Two of my personal goals this year are Less Labor and Eat More Vegetables.
 Perennial vegetables are a great way to meet both these goals.
 Plant them once and year after year you can just meander out to the yard to harvesting whenever you are hungry.

-Here are my must-have Perennial Vegetables.
+Here are my must-have five Perennial Vegetables.
 They do best if you put them off somewhere in their own patch where they can spread.
 They also do well planted in a perennial flower garden where they are beautiful plants in their own right.

 Asparagus.
 You know this one.
 Every Spring I wish I had planted more asparagus years ago.
 I could happily sit on the ground and just snap off all the tender growing tops and eat them raw.
 Asparagus is a gotta-have perennial vegetable.

 Artichoke.
 Artichokes are such a winner.
 They are delicious and, if you let a few go to seed, they are beautiful.
 There are on the edge of perennial here in Zone 5 but a neighbor of mine throws a bag of leaves on hers in the Fall and they keep coming back.

 Rhubarb.
 This is a standard in old-fashioned gardens.
 It’s very helpful if you also plant some strawberries so you can always have pie!